rhusiev-student/s5_om_agrosem/README.md

 ### 1: Installing all dependencies

-In this file requirements.txt we have all requirements that we need in this project
+In file requirements.txt we have all requirements that we need in this project

 ### 2: Preprocess.py

-In this file we rename columns and add new columns for more effective analysis.
+In this file we calculate the SUM of sales, MEAN of critical code, and MAX price for each group.
+Afterwards we rename columns and add new columns for more effective analysis.
 For this we use function `rename_sales_columns` [A function that renames and fills columns for each month for hits and sales] and Code that adds new columns to a table of data for further processing

 ### 3. Plot_each_months.py